LauraBeatris/m2m-auth/docs/pages/design/next/index.md

 - Displaying the key creation date helps developers link it to incidents and distinguish between multiple keys.
 - Only display API keys on request, preferably using a copy button to avoid showing them.
-- Depending on the key format (and this is related with the API implementation as well) then keys might be as easy to select - it is to select the API key in snake case:
+- Depending on the key format (and this is related with the API implementation as well) then keys might be easier to select - it is easier to select the API key in snake case:
   - `4a8b93d2-7f82-46f8-a8b1-88f2a5d67254`
   - `b7e23eeb44b34185bcf657e5c88df016_24d4b6`